sakyadhita/sakyadhita.github.io/README.md

 `public/content` can be linked from Markdown files, either within frontmatter or as embedded links.

+## Making changes

+Content changes can be made purely by loading files into `public/assets` and creating/changing Markdown content in `src/content`.
+Changes to pages can be made in Markdown in `src/pages`

+The structure of the Markdown files and frontmatter should be fairly obvious but `src/content/config.ts` contains the definitions.

 ## 🧞 Commands

 All commands are run from the root of the project, from a terminal: